wkoszek/me/source/blog/2015-09-23-why-its-not-about-self-driving.md

 - "AirBnb"
 - "iPhones"
 - "PassangerOS"
+spellcheck-allow:
+- "biotech"
 ---

-In “How to be Rich” Jean Paul Getty expressed his excitement about enormous advances in science and technology at the beginning of the 20thg century.
+In “How to be Rich” Jean Paul Getty expressed his excitement about enormous advances in science and technology at the beginning of the 20th century.
 The 21st century seemed to start in an equally exciting way, for example the self-driving car is attracting a great deal of attention lately.
 When I was about 14 years old a friend of mine told me that if [KITT](https://en.wikipedia.org/wiki/KITT) had existed, she’d